 Dr Philip Howell

-Official Fellow; Member of the College Council; Tutor for Admissions in Arts; Tutor; Director of Studies in Geography
+Official Fellow; Member of the College Council; Tutor for Admissions in Arts; Tutor; Acting Senior Tutor 2019-20; Director of Studies in Geography

 Philip Howell was an undergraduate at Emmanuel College from 1984 to 1987.
-He spent a short time in the United States on the Emmanuel Harvard scholarship, and several years at Downing College, Cambridge before returning to Emmanuel as a Fellow in 2000.
-He currently shares the duties of Director of Studies in Geography with Dr Alex Jeffrey.
+He spent a short time in the United States on the Emmanuel Harvard scholarship, and several years at Downing College, Cambridge, before returning to Emmanuel as a Fellow in 2000.
+He has studied popular movements in 19th century Britain, the regulation of prostitution in Britain and the British Empire, and the emergence of modern cultures of pet-keeping.
+His principal contemporary research concerns historical animal geographies, but he continues to have wide interests in cultural and historical geography.

 Dr Howell’s research interests are chiefly in the field of historical and cultural geography, and he has been researching and writing on nineteenth-century society for a number of years, particularly on Britain and the British Empire.
-One of his main areas of interest has been with geographies of sexuality and morality, and he has published on geographies of prostitution and sex work in Britain and in the British colonies, and on the construction of urban masculinity in the Victorian period.
+One of his main areas of interest has been with geographies of sexuality, and he has published on geographies of prostitution and sex work in Britain and in the British colonies, as well as on the construction of urban masculinity in the Victorian period.
 A monograph, Geographies of Regulation: Policing Prostitution in Nineteenth-Century Britain and the Empire was published by Cambridge University Press in 2009.
 Dr Howell has also contributed to the developing field of 'animal geographies', which looks at how relations between human and nonhuman animals are played out in place and space; his book At Home and Astray: The Domestic Dog in Victorian Britain was published in 2015.
-Beyond these core research concerns, Dr Howell is keenly interested in Victorian literature and culture, and on cultural geographies more generally.
+He has also published three edited collections.

 Selected Recent Publications